landbigdata/course-2024/dev/project_guidelines.md

 <br>
 </div>

 The course project is one of those great opportunities in which you can apply your newly learned skills towards real-life problems.
-It offers you the chance to build a Scientific Writing pipeline, tune and debug a machine learning model, and experiment with one of the world's most successful Computer Science approaches.
+It offers you the chance to build a 科技论文写作：信息获取与表达 pipeline, tune and debug a machine learning model, and experiment with one of the world's most successful Computer Science approaches.
 It is also responsible for a significant portion of your final grade.

 We strongly suggest you do the project in a team.
 A team can have a maximum of **two members** and remember we will review each member's contribution individually.
 For the project topic, there are two options, you can either define the project based on our default topics or implement your own idea.
 It is OK to use your thesis as the course project but **keep in mind** that you still need to match up our requirements such as writing a final report, submitting the project proposal, and reporting the progress on the corresponding milestone.